Tomas-J-Gonzalez/tg/content/accessibility.md

 ## Conformance status

 **Partially conformant**: Some parts of the content do not fully conform to the WCAG 2.2 Level AA accessibility standard.
-We are actively working to improve accessibility and address any identified issues.
+I am actively working to improve accessibility and address any identified issues.

-## Measures to support accessibility
+## Measures I take to support accessibility

-We take the following measures to ensure accessibility of this website:
+I take the following measures to ensure accessibility of this website:

-- **Include accessibility as part of our mission statement** - Accessibility is fundamental to our design philosophy
+- **Include accessibility as part of my design philosophy** - Accessibility is fundamental to how I approach design
-- **Integrate accessibility into our development practices** - Using semantic HTML, proper ARIA labels, and accessible design patterns
+- **Integrate accessibility into my development practices** - Using semantic HTML, proper ARIA labels, and accessible design patterns
-- **Provide continual accessibility training** - Staying updated with latest accessibility standards and best practices
+- **Stay updated with accessibility standards** - Continuously learning about latest accessibility guidelines and best practices
-- **Employ formal accessibility quality assurance methods** - Regular testing with screen readers and keyboard navigation
+- **Test with accessibility tools** - Regular testing with screen readers and keyboard navigation
-- **Include people with disabilities in our design personas** - Considering diverse user needs throughout the design process
+- **Consider diverse user needs** - Including people with disabilities in my design thinking
 - **Regular accessibility audits** - Periodic evaluation of the site's accessibility compliance

 ## Additional accessibility considerations

-Beyond WCAG 2.2 Level AA, we have also applied some Level AAA Success Criteria where possible:
+Beyond WCAG 2.2 Level AA, I have also applied some Level AAA Success Criteria where possible:

 - **Images of text are only used for decorative purposes**
 - **Re-authentication after a session expires does not cause loss of data**